Heel fissures what is it

 Yes, you certainly can.
 Here are some ways to treat heel fissures at home:

-- Use moisturizers: These are effective in treating dry heels and heel fissures.
+- Use moisturizing creams: These are effective in treating dry heels and heel fissures.

-- Heel Gap Plaster: These special plasters help protect the skin and promote healing.
+- Heel fissure patch: These special patches help protect the skin and promote healing.

-- Hydrating socks: These socks can be worn at night to hydrate and soothe the skin.
+- Moisturizing socks: These socks can be worn at night to hydrate and soften the skin.